 - Anesthesiologist Assistant

 - Chiropractic Technician

 - Medical or Clinical Assistant

 - Medication Aide

 - Occupational Therapist Assistant

 - Pathology Assistant

 - Pharmacy Technician

-Associate of Applied Science Program
+Associate of Applied Science in Occupational Therapy Assistance

 Most states have licensure or registration requirements for occupational therapy assistants, and most employers require applicants to be licensed or, at the very least, eligible for licensure.
 Licensure prerequisites vary by state, but generally necessitate graduating from an accredited occupational therapy assistant program and passing an exam on field-specific knowledge and skills.
 Further, the National Board for Certification in Occupational Therapy (NBCOT) offers a voluntary Certified Occupational Therapy Assistant (COTA) credential to applicants who pass an exam; this designation may be preferred by employers.
 Most employers also require occupational therapy assistants to hold current CPR certifications.